 Does Portuguese law protect individuals from discrimination based on sexual orientation?

-Portuguese law prohibits discrimination based on sexual orientation in employment, housing, and public services.
+Portugal’s law prohibits sexual orientation discrimination in employment, housing, and public services.
 The country’s legal framework aims to ensure equal rights and opportunities for individuals.

 More on Portugal